3 Weeks in Colombia Itinerary

 massive Christ statue, a grey church

 Cali is a great city to spend some time with nature like hiking and exploring coffee and sugarcane farms.
 This is also a great place to learn more about Latin culture, especially Salsa dance – which was born in this city.
-This is also a great place to simply just relax, maybe do some souvenir shopping before you head home.

 Must-see attractions in Cali: